Skip to the main content.

 Archives and Servers: The Heart of the PACS System

 Archives and servers form the very heart of the PACS system, responsible for the long-term storage, management, and retrieval of all medical images and associated data within the pacs radiology ecosystem.
-The core of this component is usually a powerful server running a database that catalogs all the images and patient information.
-The actual image storage can involve various technologies:

 • Storage Area Networks (SANs) or Network Attached Storage (NAS): These provide fast, redundant online storage for frequently accessed images.